Skip to main content

 Climate And Weather

 The eastern Sicilian coast experiences a warm Mediterranean climate with hot, dry summers and mild, moderately wet winters.
-Sea temperatures range from 14 degrees in February to 27 degrees in August, with the dark basalt rocks absorbing and radiating solar heat that slightly warms adjacent waters.
+Sea temperatures range from about 14 °C in February to 27 °C in August, with the dark basalt rocks absorbing and radiating solar heat that slightly warms adjacent waters.
 The coast's exposure to easterly weather systems brings occasional strong waves that surge against the volcanic pinnacles dramatically.
 Summer conditions are typically calm with good underwater visibility.
 The proximity to Catania creates some water quality variability depending on current direction.

 Human History

 The Faraglioni have captured human imagination since antiquity, famously associated with Homer's Odyssey where the blinded Polyphemus hurled rocks at Odysseus's fleeing ships.
-Aci Trezza itself was immortalized in Giovanni Verga's novel 'I Malavoglia' (The House by the Medlar Tree, 1881), depicting the harsh life of local fishermen.
-Traditional fishing from the small harbor of Aci Trezza has continued for centuries alongside the mythological heritage.
+Aci Trezza itself was immortalised in Giovanni Verga's novel I Malavoglia (The House by the Medlar Tree, 1881), depicting the harsh life of local fishermen.
+Traditional fishing from the small harbour of Aci Trezza has continued for centuries alongside the mythological heritage.
 Scientific interest in the volcanic geology attracted researchers from the 18th century onward, contributing to early understanding of basaltic volcanism.

 Park History